About National Deaf CAMHS

 The team

-Our multi-disciplinary team is made up of child psychiatrists, psychologists, social workers, mental health nurses, specialist deaf outreach workers, BSL/English interpreters, managers and administrators.
+Our multidisciplinary team includes child psychiatrists, psychologists, social workers, clinical nurse specialists, specialist deaf outreach workers, mental health practitioners, BSL/English interpreters, managers, and administrators.

 Referrals

 Referrals can come from any professional working with the child, young person and family.
-This includes schools, mainstream and deaf, teachers of the deaf, CAMHS, GPs, paediatricians and other arms of the NDCAMHS and Children’s Services.
+This includes schools, mainstream and deaf, teachers of deaf children, CAMHS, GPs, paediatricians and other arms of the NDCAMHS and Children’s Services.

 Yorkshire and Humber 18-25 Deaf Mental Health Assessment Service